 Nothing is harder than facing divorce.
 The person you once wanted to spend the rest of your life with is now the same person you are trying to get away from.
-Every marriage faces challenges and unfortunately can become toxic over time with the daily stressors of life.
-During this very difficult time, what is needed is an advocate, someone in your corner to represent and defend your best interest, as well as the best interest of your children.
+Unfortunately, every marriage faces challenges and can become toxic over time with the daily stressors of life.
+During this challenging time, what is needed is an advocate, someone in your corner to represent and defend your best interest, as well as the best interest of your children.

-At the Law Office of Tara Carter a Nashville Divorce Attorney, you can get the fair and compassionate representation you need.
+At the Law Office of Tara Carter, a Nashville Divorce Attorney, you can get the fair and compassionate representation you need.
 Let us help you advocate for your property so that you can receive your fair share.
-Dividing assets is a very tough thing to go through and you cannot attempt it alone without the proper counsel.
-Often times, a mediator serves as a neutral third party.
+Dividing assets is an adamant thing to go through, and you cannot attempt it alone without the proper counsel.
+Oftentimes, a mediator serves as a neutral third party.
 We can help work through the negotiation and help to simplify the process.

-Ensuring that your children are provided for is a parent’s first priority, Child support included more than just food, clothing and shelter, Support is determined by the state of Tennessee’s child support guidelines.
-The income of each parent is considered, the amount of time the child spends with each parent, as well as the cost of health care and childcare are determining factors when reaching a child support order or decision.
-The state does have guidelines, however, in many cases, parents may reach their own agreed-upon order, We can assist in facilitating the order whether it be reaching a negotiation or following the state guidelines when agreement cannot be reached by both parties.
+Ensuring that your children are provided for is a parent’s priority; child support included more than just food, clothing, and shelter; support is determined by the state of Tennessee’s child support guidelines.
+The income of each parent is considered, the amount of time the child spends with each parent, and the cost of health care and childcare, are determining factors when reaching a child support order or decision.
+The state does have guidelines; however, in many cases, parents may reach their own agreed-upon order; we can assist in facilitating the order, whether it be reaching a negotiation or following the state guidelines when both parties cannot reach an agreement.

 If you find that you are in this situation and feel alone in the divorce process and do not know where to turn, speak with the most qualified divorce lawyers in Nashville, Tennessee, at Tara Carter Law.